So Here’s What I’ve Been Thinking…

 Building Blocks of Entrepreneurship

-By the mid 1950’s the groundwork for a culture and environment of entrepreneurship were taking shape on the east and west coasts of the United States.
+By the mid 1950’s the groundwork for a culture and environment of entrepreneurship in the United States was taking shape on the east and west coasts and of all places in and around Minneapolis.
 Stanford and MIT were building on the technology breakthroughs of World War II and graduating a generation of engineers into a consumer and cold war economy that seemed limitless.
-Communication between scientists, engineers and corporations were relatively open, and ideas flowed freely.
+Meanwhile in Minneapolis one of the first computer companies was formed to help break codes for the National Security Agency.
+On the east and west coast communication between scientists, engineers and corporations was relatively open, and ideas flowed freely.
 There was an emerging culture of cooperation and entrepreneurial spirit.

-Yet one of the most remarkable things about the boom in microwave and silicon startups occurring in the 1950’s and 60’s was that it was done without venture capital.
+Yet one of the most remarkable things about the boom in microwave and first silicon startups occurring in the 1950’s and 60’s Silicon Valley was that it was done without venture capital or public offerings.
 There was none.
 Funding for the companies spinning out of Stanford’s engineering department in the 1950’s benefited from the tight integration and web of relationships between Fred Terman, Stanford, the U.S. military and intelligence agencies and defense contractors.

-These technology startups had no risk capital – just customers/purchase orders from government/military/intelligence agencies.
+These technology startups had no risk capital – just customers/purchase orders from government contractors/ military services/ or our intelligence agencies.

 During the 1930’s, the heirs to U.S. family fortunes made in the late 19th century – Rockefeller, Whitney, Bessemer – started to dabble in personal investments in new, risky ventures.
 Post World War II this generation recognized that: